web-platform-tests/wpt/docs/writing-tests/reftest-tutorial.md

 instructions on using git, you can find more guidance in [the tutorial for git and GitHub](../appendix/github-intro).

-WPT's reftests are great for testing web platform features that have some visual effect.
+WPT's reftests are great for testing web-platform features that have some visual effect.
 [The reftests reference page](reftests) describes them in the abstract, but for the purposes of this guide, we'll take it for granted that the reftest is the perfect way to test for bidirectional text overrides.